Alcatraz Island is a small island in San Francisco Bay, California, USA.

 We try to answer some of them –

-During the moderate months (September & October) Alcatraz tour tickets get booked 45 to 50 days in advance.
+During the months with moderate tourist activity (September and October), Alcatraz tour tickets get booked 45 to 50 days in advance.

 Alcatraz ticket booth is at Pier 33, The Embarcadero, San Francisco.